jamulussoftware/jamulus/README.md

 This is a fork with some extra features I need (waiting room,...) and not an official version of Jamulus.

-Jamulus - Internet Jam Session Software
+Jamulus (eduTools fork) - Internet Jam Session Software
 =======================================
 <img align="left" src="src/res/homepage/mediawikisidebarlogo.png"/>